Libby Holman: Personal life

 She was a large girl with a fuzzy head of hair.
 She had slits for eyes and a bee-stung mouth and a somewhat unreliable singing voice.
 When she felt good, she was a fabulous singer.
 When she was not fabulous, she was flat.
 She went around in a ratty old beret and an overcoat made from the pelts of one fox and several rabbits with rabies.
 From all this, I realize, it may be difficult to conjure up an image of a rather fey, irresistible enchantress.
 But that’s exactly what she was; she could exert a strange fascination.
 There was a boy in the show we all called ‘horseface.’
 He has such a lech for Libby that he followed her around like a puppy, which meant following me around because by that time I was never far behind the witch myself.
 After the show each night, the three of us would sit around till dawn drinking milk, eating coleslaw, and hating life.
 It was at one of these bull and beef sessions one night that Libby got up, walked to the writing desk and proceeded to write a letter.
 She put it in an envelope and left the room.
-I picked up the envelope and saw that it had been addressed to - of all people- Miss Libby Holman.
+I picked up the envelope and saw that it had been addressed to—of all people—Miss Libby Holman.
 Naturally, I read the letter.
 It said: "My divine Libby, how can you tolerate two such stupid people as Leonard and Horseface?
 They are without doubt the most dreadful, most common and vulgar people I have ever seen.
 I love you, divine Libby, wonderful Libby, beautiful Libby.
 Love, love, Libby."

-Libby Holman had a variety of relationships with both men and women during her lifetime.
+Holman had a variety of relationships with both men and women during her lifetime.
 Although friends observed her to be a "ball breaker" with men, she was tender and intimate in her same-sex relationships.
-Her most prominent relationship was with DuPont heiress Louisa d'Andelot Carpenter.
-The couple's relationship lasted until Holman's death in 1971; during Libby's Broadway career in the early 1920s, they went to parties and jaunts in Harlem dressed identically in men's suits in bowler hats, joined by other lesbian and bisexual contemporaries such as Beatrice Lillie, Joan Crawford, Tallulah Bankhead, and Marilyn Miller.
+Her most prominent relationship was with DuPont heiress Louisa d'Andelot Carpenter whom Holman met in 1929.
+The couple's relationship lasted until Holman's death in 1971 (during which time Holman had three marriages to others).
+During Holman's Broadway career, they went to parties and jaunts in Harlem dressed identically in men's suits in bowler hats, joined by other lesbian and bisexual contemporaries such as Beatrice Lillie, Joan Crawford, Tallulah Bankhead, and Marilyn Miller.
 Louisa Carpenter was to play a significant part throughout Holman's lifetime despite their relationship not being monogamous; Carpenter was also closely involved with Tallulah Bankhead, Bankhead's sister Eugenia "Sister" Bankhead, and Tamara Geva throughout her life.

 Holman was an enthusiastic participant in the white appetite for the Harlem Renaissance, when, according to Langston Hughes, "the Negro was in vogue."
 Holman enjoyed going to Harlem with friends to haunts like Connie's Inn, Smalls Paradise, or the notable gay speakeasy Clam House.
 Biographer Milt Machlin speculates that Libby also engaged with the drug scene due to influence from friends like Tallulah Bankhead and lover Jeanne Eagels, who were prolific users.